maheshbansod/ai.nvim/README.md

 -> opens a split window
 -> Add your message on a line starting with `User: `
--> Messages go the LLM and a response is appended to the buffer.
+-> Messages go to the LLM and a response is appended to the buffer.

 ### Future